TomasConti02/EdgeNode/README.md

 ## EdgeNode

----
+EdgeNode is a Kubernetes-based AI inference platform designed to serve machine learning models at the edge or in fog computing environments.

-EdgeNode is a Kubernetes-based AI inference platform designed for serving machine learning models into a Edge/Fog Node.
+Inference requests originate from mobile nodes and are sent via REST communication to the gateway.
-Inference request come from mobile node by Rest communication and gather by the Gataway, ingress point route the request into the right srevice.
+The ingress layer routes each request to the appropriate service.
 ---

 ## Architecture